 SDN Children’s Services is a not-for-profit organisation established in 1905 and is one of Australia’s most experienced and trusted leaders in mainstream early education and childcare, disability services for children, and family support.
 The SDN Group includes a wholly-owned subsidiary, SDN Child and Family Services Pty Ltd.

 Our purpose is to promote and enhance children’s wellbeing, learning and development in inclusive environments.
-We provide high-quality inclusive early childhood education and care in 22 long day care centres, two mainstream preschools and one autism-specific preschool, children’s therapies that are clinic and hone and community based, and family support.
+We provide high-quality inclusive early childhood education and care in 22 long day care centres, two mainstream preschools and one autism-specific preschool, children’s therapies that are clinic and home and community based, and family support.
 We seek to build strong connections within communities, challenge discrimination and help remove barriers to full inclusion.

 We believe in the rights of children as articulated in the United Nations Convention on the Rights of the Child and are committed to social and educational inclusion.
 Through our strategy we seek to enhance the wellbeing of children and to make sure that children facing challenges have a place in the services we operate, support and advocate for.